Closing the Gaps Between Finance and Sustainability

 08:30-09:00 Welcome to the conference and introduction to the DOLFINS project.
 Stefano Battiston (UZH)

-14:00-16:00 Research session 2: Sustainable finance and citizens.
+14:30-16:00 Research Session: Sustainable finance and citizens [ detailed session description].
 Sustainable finance cannot abstract away from the concept of citizens because the social dimension is key.
 This session examines the role of civic society in sustainable finance and the implications of sustainable finance for society, covering the following topics.
 First, the findings of recent surveys and experiments shed light on the drivers and barriers for citizens to engage in savings and investments associated with sustainability objectives.
 Second, the structure of the social network of actors investing in sustainable finance and in particular in impact investing helps understanding how information flows in this community.
 Third, the network of lobbying organizations turns out to be a crucial aspect for understanding the process of EU consultations in the policy areas of finance and climate.
-Forth, understanding citizens’ perception towards sustainable finance benefits a great deal from the analysis of social media and phenomena such as eco-chambers, polarization of opinions in online communities and fake news.
+Forth, understanding citizens’ perception towards sustainable finance benefits a great deal from the analysis of social media and polarization of opinions in online communities.
 Finally, the global monetary system is changing and the future scenarios affect how we think of sustainable finance already today.

 16:00-16:30 Coffee Break

-16:30-17:30 Research and Practice Session 1: Climate risk and impact: data and methods.
+16:30-17:30 Research and Practice Session: Data and methods to assess climate risk and impact [detailed session description].
 There is growing consensus on the fact that sustainable finance needs appropriate and systematic methods to measure progress towards climate action at the level of project portfolios in order to provide actionable information.
 In particular, progress needs to be measured both in terms of risk and impact.
 Regarding risk, it is crucial to integrate in current metrics of financial risk sources of risk that are often not considered, such as climate, physical and transition risk.
 Regarding impact, we need to assess the contribution of project portfolios to climate action.
 This session examines current approaches and their applications as well as future directions.

-17:30-18:30 Research and Practice Session 2: Sustainable finance and Fintech.
+17:30-18:30 Research and Practice Session: Sustainable finance and Fintech [detailed session description].
 The Fintech sector has the potential to increase the funding opportunities for innovative SMEs in the green sector, which the traditional banking sector is not prepared to invest in.
-This session discusses recent examples of successful applications in the field along with emerging issues that remain to be addressed regarding governance, confidentiality, traceability, etc.
+This session discusses recent examples of successful applications of fintech in sustainability projects along with emerging issues that remain to be addressed regarding governance, confidentiality, and traceability.

 Thursday, 18th January